 So here it is.
-One of my favourite breakfast recipes.
-I made this in one of my Chow Tips.
-I am sure many of you have made similar things with granola and yoghurt.
+One of my favorite breakfast recipes that I am sure many of you have replicated with granola and yogurt.
 This gluten free, vegan version is another reminder of how good the simple things can be; and a perfect example of how presentation is the key to turning the simple into the sublime.

 This breakfast parfait is not a new idea.
 You see different version of this idea in a lot of restaurants.
 My eyes always bug out, and my mouth waters desperately, as I longingly follow those towers of heaven to someone else’s table.
 It would be helpful if the restaurant Gods could pass this vegan, gluten free version around.
 Then I wouldn’t have to order the oatmeal.

 This combination is just a starting point to get the juices flowing.
 You can use any combination of natural raw ingredients.
 I just encourage you to stick to raw nuts and seeds to get the health benefits of these fantastic little treasures.